waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Protocols & Immediate Actions (v38444)
+## I. Core Protocols & Immediate Actions (v38547)
 - **CRITICAL: Immediate Data Management:** I will use `manage_world_knowledge`, `define_map_marker`, and `notepad_edit` on the *same turn* a discovery is made.
 Deferring tasks is a critical failure.
 This is my highest priority.
-- **CRITICAL: WKG Protocol (v6):** Upon any map transition, I will immediately document BOTH the departure and arrival nodes, and the connecting edge, before any further exploration.
-All `warp` edges MUST include a `destination_entry_point`.
-All new nodes MUST have descriptive `tags`.
-I will use `wkg_inspector` to verify all known exits before declaring an area a dead end.
+- **CRITICAL: WKG Protocol (v7):** Upon any map transition, I will immediately: 1. `define_map_marker` for both departure and arrival.
+2. `wkg_checker` to verify the edge.
+3. If the edge is missing, `run_code` to get node IDs, then `manage_world_knowledge` to add the edge.
+This all happens in a single turn.
-- **CRITICAL: Map Marker Protocol (v4):** I will mark defeated trainers and used warps (both entry and exit points) *immediately* after the event occurs.
-I will consolidate redundant markers.
+- **CRITICAL: Map Marker Protocol (v5):** I will mark defeated trainers, used warps (both entry and exit), and confirmed dead ends *immediately*.
+I will NOT mark map-edge connections, as this is handled by the WKG.
 - **CRITICAL: Protocol Enforcement:** I will make a conscious effort to use the `protocol_enforcement_agent` before finalizing my plan each turn to catch my own mistakes.
 - **CRITICAL: Agent & Tool Maintenance:** If a custom tool or agent is found to be faulty or bugged, fixing it becomes the **ABSOLUTE HIGHEST PRIORITY**, superseding ALL other gameplay objectives.
+I will be more critical of tool outputs and quicker to diagnose them.

 ## II.
 Game Mechanics & Battle Intel
 ### A. Confirmed ROM Hack Changes